lc-leonardo/tihlrayleigh-reporduction/README.md

 ## Usage

 ### 1. Clone or Download the Script
 Download the Python script `tihlrayleigh.py` and place it in a directory of your choice.
+You can also copy the code directly into a new Python file.

 ### 2. Run the Script
 1. Open a terminal or command prompt.
 2. Navigate to the directory where you saved `tihlrayleigh.py`: